BrAtUkA/ComicK-Revive/README.md

 ## 🎮 Usage

+### First run: pick your sources

+AsuraScans, MangaDex, and MangaKatana work out of the box.
+For more, click the toolbar icon → **Open dashboard** → **Sources → Browse catalog** and switch on the sites you want; each asks for access to its own site only. **Test all** shows you what works from your network before you commit to anything.

+### Reading on comick.dev

-1. Open a manga or chapter on **comick.dev**.
-2. Click **Start Reading**, or **Continue Ch.
+1. Open a manga or chapter and click **Start Reading**, or **Continue Ch.
 N** if you've read some already.
-3. The first time you open a title, pick the matching manga on a source.
+2. The first time you open a title, pick the matching manga on a source.
 That choice is saved.
-4. Read.
+3. Read.
 Position, mode, and progress all save themselves.

+### Reading standalone (no ComicK page needed)

+1. In the dashboard, **Search** for a title across all your sources and read it right there.
+2. Everything you read lands in your **Library** and **History**; the **Continue** buttons (and the toolbar popup) drop you back at the exact page you left.

 ### Keyboard shortcuts